Rock-Your-Data/ryd-workshops/Cloud Data Integration 101/Readme.md

 6. Under the properties of **Create/Replace Table**, we specify *Replace* option, give a new name for a new table *stg_flights*.
 7. Under the properties of **S3 Load** change the table name for *stg_flights* and change the option **On Error** to **Continue**.
 It will help to continue load in case of failure.
-8. We can click anywhere on canvas with right button and choose **Run Job (test)**.
-You may notice in right bottom the Task bar.
+8. We can click anywhere on canvas with the right button and choose **Run Job (test)**.
+You may notice in the right bottom the Taskbar.
 It gives us detail information about the job run.
-9. When job finish to run click on small arrow signe in Tasks window.
-It will open new tabe and you can find how many rows were insreted into *stg_flights* tables.
+9. When the job finished to run click on a small arrow sign in the Tasks window.
+It will open a new tab and you can find how many rows were inserted into *stg_flights* tables.

-## Loading data from transactional database
+## Loading data from the transactional database
-In this case we will use RDS databse.
+In this case, we will use the RDS database.
 >RDS - Amazon Relational Database Service is a distributed relational database service by Amazon Web Services.
 It is a web service running "in the cloud" designed to simplify the setup, operation, and scaling of a relational database for use in applications.

 1. Click right button on **101** in left upper corner and choose **Add Orchestration Job** with name *fact_flights_setup_rds*.